Skip to content

 dotsecenv secret forget SECRET [flags]

 This adds a deletion marker to the secret.
-The secret will no longer be returned by secret get and will be shown as deleted in vault list.
+The secret will no longer be returned by secret get and will be shown as deleted in vault describe.

 Examples: